nodejs/community-committee/PARTNER_COMMUNITIES.md

 The Node.js Community Committee has begun working on partnering with these grassroots communities, to give Node.js and JavaScript developers a path to connecting with other developers with similar interests.
 Communities that are interested in partnering can follow the guidelines set out within this document and then submit a Pull Request to the document to be added.

+Any questions regarding joining or participating in a partner community should be directed to a Node.js Collaborator liaison.

 ## Partner Communities
 * [Node Slackers](http://www.nodeslackers.com/)
+  * Node.js Collaborator Liaisons: [@dshaw](https://github.com/dshaw) and [@ljharb](https://github.com/ljharb)

 ## Requirements for Becoming a Partner Community:
 * Have a Code of Conduct.
 * Have a Moderation Policy.
-* Have a Node.js Collaborator who is willing to act as a liason and is an administrator.
+* Have a Node.js Collaborator who is willing to act as a liaison and is an administrator.